Portuguese Water Dog: In ancient times

-The Portuguese Water Dog and the Poodle appear to have developed from the same ancient genetic pool: At one time the Poodle was a longer-coated dog, as is one variety of the Portuguese Water Dog.
+The Portuguese Water Dog and the Poodle appear to have developed from the same ancient genetic pool; at one time the Poodle was a longer-coated dog, as is one variety of the Portuguese Water Dog.
 PWD breeders say that the current-day Poodle, Kerry Blue Terrier, and Irish Water Spaniel are possible ancestors of the "water dog".

 Modern history

 The PWD was a breed on the verge of extinction when, during the 1930s, Vasco Bensaude, a wealthy Portuguese shipping magnate, began to seek out fishermen's dogs for use in a breeding program to re-establish the breed.
 Bensaude's kennel was named Algarbiorum, and his most famous dog was Leão (1931–1942), a very "type-y" (that is, standard-conformant) fisherman's stud dog, who was bred to so many different females that about half of the pedigreed Portuguese Water Dogs in existence can trace their lineage back to him.
-Bensaude was aided by two Portuguese veterinarians, Dr. Francisco Pinto Soares and Dr. Manuel Fernandes Marques.
-His work was carried on by Conchita Cintron de Castelo Branco, to whom he gave his last 17 PWDs and all his archives.
+Bensaude was aided by two Portuguese veterinarians, Frederico Pinto Soares and Manuel Fernandes Marques.
+His work was carried on by Conchita Cintron de Castelo Branco, to whom he gave his last 14 PWDs and all his archives.

-Dr. António Cabral was the founder of the Avalade kennels in Portugal.
+António Cabral was the founder of the Alvalade kennels in Portugal.
 Ch.
-Charlie de Avalade (Charlie), a brown-coated dog, and C. B. Baluarte de Avalade (Balu) were two of his many famous PWDs.
+Charlie de Alvalade (Charlie), a brown-coated dog, and C. B. Baluarte de Alvalade (Balu) were two of his many famous PWDs.
 He registered his first PWD in 1954 after Bensaude had pioneered the re-establishment of the breed in Portugal.
 Cabral worked with Carla Molinari, Deyanne Miller, Sonja Santos and others to establish PWDs in the US.
 The "Mark of Cabral" is a triangular shape of different color/textured hair, usually 2 to 3 in from the base of the tail.

 Deyanne Miller is the person most responsible for the rise of the PWD in America.
 In 1972, the Millers, along with 14 others, formed the Portuguese Water Dog Club of America, Inc. (PWDCA).
 She worked with dogs from both the Cintron and Cabral lineages to establish a stable genetic pool of PWDs in the US at her Farmion kennels.
 Another early US breeder of PWDs was the actor Raymond Burr.